arcsecond-io/oort/docs/index.md

   modification, or improvement.
 Please, use the standard GitHub pull-request mechanism.
 * The only auxiliary data that is collected and attached as tag of the files and datasets are the machine hostname (the output of the `uname -n` command).
 See inside `oort/uploader/engine/preparator.py` and `uploader.py` for the line `socket.gethostname()`.
+* Oort keeps all its meta data inside a hidden folder in `~/.oort`.
+Be careful not modifying the content of it without knowing what you do.